okzun/docs/api-list.md

 `POST /users` - create a new user, needs to be coordinated with Cognito process

-`DELETE /users/:id` - deactivate a user, super admin level only?
-If we let users delete themselves, it would screw with existing and historical registrations.
+`DELETE /users/:id` - deactivate a user

-`PUT /users/:id/deactivate` - alternative at user level?
+`GET /users/:id/registrations` - get all registrations for a specific user

 ## Organizations